norcams/docs-enduser/docs/create-virtual-machine.rst

    :alt: Dashboard - Create Security Group

 Select "ALL ICMP" from the drop-down menu under "Rule".
-Leave the rest at its default and click "Add".
+Leave the rest at its default and click **Add**.
 Repeat the process and select "SSH" from the "Rule" drop-down menu, and the result should be:

 .. image:: images/dashboard-create-secgroup-05.png